Luis Sojo: Seattle Mariners (1994–1996)

-First stint with the Yankees (1996–1999)
+New York Yankees (1996–1999)

 The New York Yankees claimed Sojo off of waivers on August 22, 1996.
 He began his Yankee career 11-for-40 (.275) while only striking out four times with one walk.
 After playing only 18 games with the Yankees, he was added to the postseason roster.
 He did not receive a plate appearance during the 1996 American League Division Series, but played as a defensive replacement and pinch runner.
 He did, however, play in the 1996 American League Championship Series, going 1 for 5 over 3 games.
 Despite his limited playing time in that postseason, he played in five of the six games of the 1996 World Series, going 3 for 5 (.600) with a double and a run batted in.
 Sojo earned his second World Series ring when the Yankees defeated the Atlanta Braves.

 On January 9, 1997, Sojo re-signed with the Yankees.
 In 1997, Sojo began to see his playing time decrease.
 He played in only 77 games, hitting .307.
 Sojo's 25 runs batted in was his most as a Yankee.
 He did not play at all in the 1997 postseason as the Yankees were defeated by the Cleveland Indians.
 He was granted free agency on October 31, and again re-signed with the Yankees on November 12, 1997.

 During the 1998 season, Sojo appeared in 54 games, hitting .231.
 He had 34 hits and 14 runs batted in during the season, but did not play in the 1998 American League Division Series.
 He rejoined the team for the Championship Series, where he played in one game.
 He did not play in the World Series, but received a ring regardless.

 In 1999, Sojo played in just 49 games, less than the previous year, but hit .252 and again missed the Division Series.
 He re-joined the team for the 1999 American League Championship Series, where he had only one at-bat.
 He was not much of a force in the World Series that year either, with just one at-bat, but nevertheless received a World Series ring.
 He was released on November 10.